denten-books/plain-text/0-intro.md

 and the floating gate, and on towards the reader and the community.
 It is but one of many possible passes through a cavernous black box.

-The passage from keystroke to pixel gives this book its shape.
-In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor machines engendering ubiquitous simulation.
-The **first chapter** begins with an explication.
-What does it mean to turn a page, I ask, when neither the page nor the action of turning it correspond to their implied analogies?
-The analysis of the metaphor helps trace the intellectual history of human-computer interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by theories of cognitive metaphor and immersive theater.
-The logic of "directness" leads to the rapidly developing field of brain-computer interfaces.
-The chapter concludes with a moment of speculative formalism, in which I consider the possibility of affective literature, of the kind that eschews language and representation.

-At the core of the book's **second chapter** lies the notion of a modernist literary device, understood both as literary technique and a thought experiment about intelligent machines, directly connected to the birth of modern computing.
+At the core of the book's **first chapter** lies the notion of a modernist literary device, understood both as literary technique and a thought experiment about intelligent machines, directly connected to the birth of modern computing.
 A section on literary technique in the thought of Percy